-In Mort’s Village everything has its place, everyday is the same and everyone likes it that way.
-Until one morning, crash, boom, bang…down comes Beep.
-What is this annoying interruption to Mort’s breakfast pancake, who is this noisy robot girl, and how will she find her home?
-With Windmill’s trademark design, gentle story-telling, music and puppetry.
-Beep tells the story of what happens when someone new comes to town.
-A slightly sideways tale about unexpected friendship, finding where you fit, and learning to mix it up a little.
+A slightly sideways tale about unexpected friendship, finding where you fit and learning to mix it up a little.
+In Mort’s Village everything has its place, every day is the same and everyone likes it that way.
+Until one morning, crash, boom, bang… down comes Beep.
+What is this annoying interruption to Mort’s breakfast molly melon, who is this noisy robot girl, and how will she find her home?
+With Windmill’s trademark design, gentle storytelling, music and puppetry, Beep tells the story of what happens when someone new comes to town.

 When two tiny rabbits get frightened by an apple falling from above, the anticipation of it happening again and again leads to an interactive and action-packed adventure.
 Can our little fluffy heroes overcome their fear, and will they outwit the big, scary block-rocking bear?
 Specially crafted to provide preschool audiences with intimate and non-threatening first theatrical experiences, this is a show full of invention and theatrical magic as the performers duck, dive and do their level best to stop the terrible plop!
 Plop! follows seasons of Cat and Boom Bah as the third installment in our ‘Picture Book to Performance’…

 Following a hugely successful season in 2008, we bring back a favourite for our newest and littlest theatre lovers.
 Shhh listen, what’s that sound?
 A mouse creates a single ting with a bowl and spoon triggering a makeshift band.
 An explosion of rhythm and song springs to life as an ensemble of animals move out of the kitchen and on to the glittering stage, complete with magic cupboard, hatching baby chickens and a gigantic washing machine.
 Specially crafted to provide our toddlers and pre-schoolers with intimate theatrical experiences, this musical humbug goes off with a ting-tong clickety bang!